MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-reminders.md

 ## Reminder terms

 If customers have overdue payments, you must decide when and how to send a reminder.
-In addition, you may want to debit their accounts for interest or fees.
+In addition, you might want to debit their accounts for interest or fees.
 You can set up any number of reminder terms.

 > [!NOTE]
 > If you want to calculate interest on overdue payments, you can do so when you create reminders.
 If, however, you just want to calculate interest and inform your customers about this without sending a reminder, use a [finance charge memo](finance-setup-finance-charges.md).
 For more information, see [Reminders](receivables-collect-outstanding-balances.md#reminders) or [Finance Charges](receivables-collect-outstanding-balances.md#finance-charges).